statsmodels/statsmodels/README.txt

 * tsa: Time series analysis models, including ARMA, AR, VAR
 * nonparametric : (Univariate) kernel density estimators
 * datasets: Datasets to be distributed and used for examples and in testing.
-* PyDTA: Tools for reading Stata *.dta files into numpy arrays.
+* PyDTA: Tools for reading Stata .dta files into numpy arrays.
 * stats: a wide range of statistical tests
-* sandbox : There is also a sandbox which contains code for generalized additive models (untested), mixed effects models, cox proportional hazards model (both are untested and still dependent on the nipy formula framework), generating descriptive statistics, and printing table output to ascii, latex, and html.
+* sandbox: There is also a sandbox which contains code for generalized additive models (untested), mixed effects models, cox proportional hazards model (both are untested and still dependent on the nipy formula framework), generating descriptive statistics, and printing table output to ascii, latex, and html.